What Is Building?

-These shall include those buildings which are used for soap, market, stores, wholesale or retail.
+These shall include buildings used for soap, markets, stores, wholesale or retail.

 These buildings are generally used for the storage or sheltering of goods, wares, or merchandise like warehouses, cold storages, garages, stables, transit sheds, etc.

-These types of buildings include any building which is used for storage, handling, manufacture, or processing of highly combustible explosive materials or products that are liable to burn extreme rapidly which may produce poisonous fumes, a building that is used for storage, handling, or manufacturing highly corrosive, toxic, acid or other liquids or chemicals producing flame, fumes explosive, etc.
+These types of buildings include any building which is used for storage, handling, manufacturing, or processing of highly combustible explosive materials or products that are liable to burn extremely rapidly, which may produce poisonous fumes.

 Tags: Types of Buildings, Building types, Classification of Buildings.